-In figures 3 and 4 the DifERS ensemble dispersion was represented as the standard deviation of the 128 ensemble values in each 5 km pixel.
+In Figs. 3 and 4, the DifERS ensemble dispersion was represented as the standard deviation of the 128 ensemble values in each 5-km pixel.
 To evaluate the meaningfulness of this standard deviation measure for uncertainty quantification, we group all the pixels of the evaluation datasets according to their DifERS ensemble standard deviation into 50 bins between 0 and 10 mm/h.
-For each bin we then compute the empirical standard deviation of the true retrieval error $R{D.EM} - R{MRMS}$ (where $R{D.EM}$ is the DifERS ensemble mean value and R{MRMS} is the MRMS value).
-As shown in Figure 10 (left), the resulting curve remains close to the 1:1 line, demonstrating that, for each bin, the standard deviation of the error $R{D.EM} - R{MRMS}$ is approximately equal to the DifERS ensemble standard deviation value used to define the bin.
-Only for values higher than 4 mm/h, the true standard deviation of the error is slightly larger on average than the ensemble standard deviation.
-This small difference between the true standard deviation of the error and the ensemble standard deviation can be attributed to the epistemic uncertainty, as the
+For each bin, we then compute the empirical standard deviation of the true retrieval error $R{\rm D.EM} - R{\rm MRMS}$ (where $R{\rm D.EM}$ is the DifERS ensemble mean value and R{MRMS} is the MRMS value).
+As shown in Fig. 10 (left), the resulting curve remains close to the 1:1 line, demonstrating that, for each bin, the standard deviation of the error $R{\rm D.EM} - R{\rm MRMS}$ is approximately equal to the DifERS ensemble standard deviation value used to define the bin.
+Only for values higher than 4 mm/h, the true standard deviation of the error is slightly larger, on average, than the ensemble standard deviation.
+This small difference between the true standard deviation of the error and the ensemble standard deviation can be attributed to the epistemic uncertainty, as the DifERS ensemble generation only accounts for the aleatoric uncertainty.

-Fig. 10. (left, solid blue curve) Empirical standard deviation of the retrieval error $R{D.EM} - R{MRMS}$ as a function of the standard deviation of the 128 DifERS ensemble in 5 km pixels. (right, solid blue curve).
-Empirical standard deviation of the retrieval error $R{D.EM} - R{MRMS}$ as a function of the standard deviation of the 128 DifERS ensemble in 20 km area-averaged pixels.
-To produce these curves, the pixels of the evaluation dataset are grouped into 50 bins according to standard deviation of the 128 DifERS ensemble, and the standard deviation of the retrieval error $R{D.EM} - R{MRMS}$ is then computed in each bin.
+Fig. 10.
+(Left, solid blue curve) Empirical standard deviation of the retrieval error $R{D,EM} - R{MRMS}$ as a function of the standard deviation of the 128 DifERS ensemble in 5-km pixels.
+(Right, solid blue curve) Empirical standard deviation of the retrieval error $R{D,EM} - R{MRMS}$ as a function of the standard deviation of the 128 DifERS ensemble in 20-km area-averaged pixels.
+To produce these curves, the pixels of the evaluation dataset are grouped into 50 bins according to the standard deviation of the 128 DifERS ensemble, and the standard deviation of the retrieval error $R{D,EM} - R{MRMS}$ is then computed in each bin.
 Each bin contains at least 100 pixels.
-The orange dashed curve in the right panel is what we obtain if we ignore the spatial correlation of the scholastic variability in the ensemble members and compute the ensemble variance at 20 km resolution (4×4 aggregated pixels) as the mean of the 5-km pixel variances divided by 4^2 .
+The orange dashed curve in the right panel is what we obtain if we ignore the spatial correlation of the stochastic variability in the ensemble members and compute the ensemble variance at 20-km resolution (4 × 4 aggregated pixels) as the mean of the 5-km pixel variances divided by 42.